ashishkumar-ds/data-science-projects/dunnhumby-retail-performance-analysis/notebooks/README.md

 > Net ROI for Campaign 18 = **278.7%** (after deducting 75% COGS and $1,500 campaign cost).

 **Key Insight:**
-Campaign 18 drives the highest revenue share and ROI,making it the strongest candidate for scaling to underperforming stores.
+Campaign 18 drives the highest revenue share and ROI, making it the strongest candidate for scaling to underperforming stores.

 ---